gservers/boxduino/README.md

 ## BOXduino - the first Arduino powered e-cigarette!

-Using atMega328P (Arduino Nano) to control 3034 N-channel MOSFET transistor with pwm.
+Using Arduino to take care about Your e-cig

 Version 1.0:
   * HD77480 display